Choosing between the original Leesa and the Leesa Hybrid (formerly known as the Sapira) mattress? Our comparison review will help you pick!

 |Social Impact Score||10||10|

 We hope we’ve been able to help you decide whether the Leesa mattress or the Leesa Hybrid is for you!
-If you still want to learn more about either of these beds, be sure to check out our individual reviews for the Leesa and Leesa Hybrid which give a fully comprehensive look at each model, how it performed in our testing, what it feels like, and who it’s good for.
+If you still want to learn more about either of these beds, be sure to check out our individual reviews for the Leesa and Leesa Hybrid.

 Overall the Leesa and Leesa Hybrid are both great mattresses that appeal to most sleepers.
 Our test scores show that the Leesa Hybrid performed slightly better than the original Leesa mattress, which is to be expected!
 The Leesa Hybrid is a luxury hybrid mattress with a little extra thickness, edge support, and cooling properties that are ideal for hot sleepers.
 It’s also worth noting that because of these qualities, the Leesa Hybrid comes at a slightly higher price point.
 Because both mattresses are made by Leesa, no matter which you choose you will get a 10-year warranty and a 100 night sleep trial, during which time your mattress may be returned for a full refund.
 You may also opt to pay an additional fee for white-glove delivery service, meaning Leesa will remove your old mattress and set up your new mattress.

 But just because it scored slightly better doesn’t mean you shouldn’t choose the Leesa mattress.
 Your mattress choice is extremely personal, and some sleepers are better suited on a memory foam bed!